 A note on notation: "len" and "log."
-In expressing the running times of algorithms, we generally prefer to write, for example, $O(\operatorname{len}(a)\operatorname{len}(b))$, rather than $O((\log a)(\log b))$.
-There are two reasons for this.
-The first is esthetic: the function "len" stresses the fact that running times should be expressed in terms of the bit length of the inputs.
-The second is technical: big-O estimates involving expressions containing several independent parameters, like $O(\operatorname{len}(a)\operatorname{len}(b))$, should be valid for all possible values of the parameters, since the notion of "sufficiently large" does not make sense in this setting; because of this, it is very inconvenient to have functions, like log, that vanish or are undefined on some inputs.
+In expressing the running times of algorithms in terms of an input a, we generally prefer to write len(a) rather than log a.
+One reason is esthetic: writing len(a) stresses the fact that the running time is a function of the bit length of a.
+Another reason is technical: for big-O estimates involving functions on an arbitrary domain, the appropriate inequalities should hold throughout the domain, and for this reason, it is very inconvenient to use functions, like log, which vanish or are undefined on some inputs.